Portfolio manager’s Letter February 2011

-Whitney Tilson says that Berkshire Hathaway’s fourth quarter could be the mother of all quarters.
-He offers no estimate of 4th quarter, but then neither does anyone else because estimating Berkshire Hathaway’s quarterly estimates is a fool’s game with just too many unpredictable variables.
-Even if you guess close on the gain or loss on the equity puts, you still have to guess on the gains on investments, because you do not know what Buffet has sold, or when he sold it, and you also have to guess on gains (or losses) from credit default swaps.
+Whitney Tilson says that Berkshire Hathaway’s fourth quarter could be “the mother of all quarters”.
+He offers no estimate of 4th quarter (the mother of all quarters), but then neither does anyone else because estimating Berkshire Hathaway’s quarterly estimates is a fool’s game with just too many unpredictable variables.
+Even if you guess close on the gain or loss on the equity puts, you still have to guess on the gains on investments, because you do not know what Buffett has sold, or when he sold it, and you also have to guess on gains (or losses) from credit default swaps.

 By all rights, these issues should put estimating earnings as an activity that belongs in the “too hard” pile.
 Clearly, this is where it has been placed by security analysts, most of whom will not follow Berkshire Hathaway, because their discipline requires estimates, and these estimates are too difficult.

 On the other hand, there is value in trying.
 Since no one else is trying, maybe you get a trading edge even though you will occasionally look stupid.
 Given all of the above, what follows cannot really be classified as an estimate, but as more of a (educated?) guess (what engineers call a W.A.G.).